vshi2316/AD_Multimodal_Study/README.md

 This repository preserves the actual analysis code, but several manuscript-relevant caveats should be noted.

-1. `step14_cluster_validation.R` uses proxy survival time for Cox sensitivity analysis.
-If real follow-up time is to be reported, use real time-to-event outputs from your curated data pipeline rather than the proxy-time Cox model.
+1. `step14_cluster_validation.R` now checks for real follow-up variables first and falls back to proxy survival time only when no usable time-to-event variable is available.
-2. In the AI-versus-clinician branch, expert forms ask for 3-year conversion probabilities, whereas the generated holdout labels are stored as `AD_Conversion`.
-Endpoint harmonization should be verified before final manuscript submission.
+2. `AI_vs_Clinician_Analysis/Step 1 Prepare Test.R` now generates a strict 36-month conversion endpoint so that the public holdout label aligns more closely with the expert 3-year assessment task.
 3. `step11_predictive_modeling.R` uses MICE with `complete(mice_obj, 1)` rather than pooled Rubin-rule estimates.
 4. Several preprocessing scripts are legacy or broader than the final manuscript path.
 In particular, `step5_preprocess_PET.py` is not part of the final primary analysis path.
 5. The file `step20_AIBL _Validation.R` contains a space in the filename.
 Preserve the exact filename when calling it from the shell.